f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab1.rst

 Review the current SSL Orchestrator deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Select **SSL Orchestrator** from the Main Menu and select
+-  Select **SSL Orchestrator** from the left-hand menu and then click on **Configuration**.
+When the SSL Orchestrator dashboard finishes loading the following deployment should already be present.
-   **Configuration** from the submenu.
-The following existing
-   deployment should be present.
-It will take a few seconds to render
-   this page.

    |image13|

--  Select **Security Policies** from the screen shown above.
-You
-   should now be presented with following screen.
+-  Select **Security Policies** from the horizontal menu.
+You should now be presented with following screen:

    |image14|

--  Select the **ssloP\_f5labs\_explicit** security policy and you should
-   be able to see the security policy that is currently present as shown at
-   the start of this lab.
+-  Click on **ssloP\_f5labs\_explicit** and you will see the rules that are currently configured under this security policy.

 .. |image13| image:: ../images/image014.png
    :width: 7.05556in